aleti-pavan/terraform-aws-wordpress/README.md

 This is to set up wordpress using AWS infrastructure.
 We are using terraform to provision infrastructure.
 Code uses and creates following aws services.

-1. VPC and it's contents
+1. VPC and it's components
 2. Subnets, Route Tables, Internet Gateway, Nat Gateway.
 3. EC2 instance
 4. EIP for NAT Gateway
 5. RDS mysql instance.
 6. Security Groups to access both EC2 and MYSQL

-Note:  You may get charged by aws for using services
+Note:
 -----
+You may get charged by aws for using services

 Usage: